babobski/Tatu-diff-merge/README.md

 ![Preview](images/preview.jpg)

 ## main features
-The main functiona are availible trough the context menu of the current file.
+The main functions are available trough the context menu of the current file.

 * diff/merge with clipboard
 * diff/merge with file